Skip to main content

 The sample project cleansing1 is a "discovery" step that you'll often need to perform before field-value cleansing.
 This example reads a sample "clothing order" table with typical data entry problems—inconsistent case and spelling errors.
 The project first converts the ITEM, SIZE, and COLOR fields to upper-case, and then generates CSV files containing the frequency counts of all unique values found in those fields.
 You can edit the resulting CSV files using Excel or a text editor, and transform them from a frequency-counts file into a lookup table file.
 The frequency counts help suggest which field values are real and which are invalid (presumably the common ones are real and the infrequent ones are invalid).

-Note that you need to change the output file paths to something writable on your system.
+You need to change the output file paths to something writable on your system.

 Once you create the lookup tables for field cleansing, the next step is to create and run a project to perform the field value replacement.
 The sample project cleansing1b performs a "value cleansing" on a database of clothing orders, using lookup tables created using the process described in the first step above.
 The project uses lookup tables for the ITEM, SIZE, and COLOR fields to replace invalid field values with the corresponding correct values.